dstroma/datetimex-quickie/README.md

 # EXPORTING

-By default this module exports the create() method to the DateTime package.
+By default this module exports the quickie() method to the DateTime package.
-You can specify that this module exports its create method to a different namspace, and objects returned will be instances of the correct class:
+You can specify that this module exports the method to a different namspace, and objects returned will be instances of the correct class:

-        use DateTimeX::Create (export_to => 'DateTime::Moonpig');
+        use DateTimeX::Quickie (export_to => 'DateTime::Moonpig');
-        DateTime::Moonpig->create(...); # returns DateTime::Moonpig object
+        DateTime::Moonpig->quickie(...); # returns DateTime::Moonpig object

 Or you can choose to not export anything:

-        use DateTimeX::Create ();                      # export nothing
+        use DateTimeX::Quickie ();                       # export nothing
-        DateTimeX::Create->create(...);                # returns DateTime object
+        DateTimeX::Quickie->quickie(...);                # returns DateTime object
-        DateTimeX::Create::create('My::DateTime', ...) # returns My::DateTime object
+        DateTimeX::Quickie::quickie('My::DateTime', ...) # returns My::DateTime object

 Exporting to multiple different namespaces is best done by calling import
 directly:

-        require DateTimeX::Create;
+        require DateTimeX::Quickie;
         DateTimeX->import(export_to => 'My::DateTime::Class');
         DateTimeX->import(export_to => 'My::Other::DateTime::Class');